 - Mount the chain back on the bike

 Note: tensioning and checking the mountain bike chain is very important after cleaning.
-Even more important is to lubricate the MTB chain.
+Even more important is to lube the MTB chain.
 This makes the chain better intended against dirt, it continues to run smoothly and shifting is better.

 Frequently asked questions about cleaning your mountain bike chain